genevate/style_guides/business/interview.md

 #### One Week Interation

-When a interviewee has a strong portfolio such as a syndicated feed, social presence, open source code, etc (as mentioned in the general section above).
-It would be insulting to the interviewee to force them to do a code challenge or spend any more of their time proving themselves to you.
+When an interviewee has a strong portfolio such as a syndicated feed, social presence, open source code, etc (as mentioned in the general section above) it would be insulting to force the interviewee to do a code challenge or spend more of their time proving themselves to you.
 They are impressive enough and it's important to recognize that.
 In this situation, bring the interviewee in for a weekly iteration with your team and *pay them* for it. *Repeat: You must pay them for their time as they are doing real work and shows that you value their time.*

 Regardless of whether you perform weekly iterations, schedule your week as follows: